uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- What steps do I need to take to prepare for this workshop series?
 - How do I install JupyterLab Desktop?
+- How do I set up JupyterLab Desktop so I can find my files again?

 ::::::::::::::::::::::::::::::::::::::::::::::::::